Work in Progress

 • Transitioning Away from Fossil Fuels: Evidence from a Growth Model with Putty-Clay Capital

 Presented at the poster session of Clifirium 2025 at Banque de France.
-Poster here.
+Presented at the 1st Year PhD Workshop 2025 at Crest.

 Show Abstract